LinaNoor-AGI/static_motifs/towards_a_symbolic_cosmology/towards_a_symbolic_cosmology-v1.0.1.md

 *Row note.* The {$`\mathcal C`$}-weighted gauge fixing in NSFG plays a background-independent role for auxiliary potentials in the pre-metric regime and remains compatible with diffeomorphism invariance once {$`g(\Phi)`$} emerges; contrast with gauge choices tied to connection variables in LQG or to conformal gauges on the string worldsheet.

-The contrasts mark the boundaries of theory-space; what remains is to step back and state the path ahead.

 ---

 # 8. Conclusion